david-sauvage/clean-architecture-summary/README.md

 Tests are part of the system.
 You have to design for testability or you will end up with a fragile and difficult to maintain test suite.
 For example, it's a bad idea to test your business rules through UI.
 When you'll change your UI, all the test will fail, that makes your system hard to change.

+**29) Clean embedded architecture**

+Software should not be dependent on hardware or OS.
+Hardware and OS will evolve and if your software is tied to it, it will evolve poorly.
+An abstraction layer is always needed when communicating with either one of them.
+That makes your software easier to maintain and to port to other systems.